unicef/publicgoods-toolkit/community.md

 (e.g., coding, testing, documentation, bug ticket management, etc)?

 Any of these dimensions of diversity may be relevant for adoption of a DPG.
-However, we especially urge consideration of diversity of funded participation -- i.e., employer diversity among the various contributors, and diversity among vendors offering support services -- simply because these aspects of diversity are so often overlooked, and yet are so important to the health and success of a DPG.
+However, we especially urge consideration of diversity of investment -- i.e., employer diversity among the various contributors, and diversity among vendors offering support services -- simply because these aspects of diversity are so often overlooked, and yet are so important to the health and success of a DPG.

+In considering diversity, including diversity of investment sources, it is useful to recall that participants tend to exercise control over a project in rough proportion to investment and to a lesser degree to reliance and benefit.
+Diversifying contributions will usually diversify the voices that dictate a project's direction.

+Conversely, projects that over-rely on one provider of resources often find themselves at risk of over-fitting their products to the needs of that resource-dominant participant.
+This tends to depress contribution, which further concentrates investment.
+As projects retreat from open collaboration, they become more vulnerable to their one, dominant participant leaving the project or shifting direction.

+This tendency for non-diversified projects to further centralize is often a risk for early-stage DPG projects.
+At the start of most projects, communities are not usually diverse.
+They haven't attracted enough participants to have diversity.
+Projects in this situation often find they have to invest in outreach and make special efforts to attract new participants.

 ## Community Health

-An open source community's health depends ultimately on the presence of a user base that needs the software and is willing, directly or indirectly, to invest in it.
+An open source community's health depends ultimately on the presence of a user base that needs the DPG and is willing, directly or indirectly, to invest in it.
 New contributors come from either those users or from the organizations that service those users; useful feature direction for the project's roadmap comes likewise from those